Alexandra Knight

 Following studies in Latvia and Vienna, Poga first burst on to the international scene in 2010, when he took First Prize at the Evgeny Svetlanov International Conducting Competition, Paris.
 From there, he went on to become the Assistant Conductor at two of the world’s most prestigious orchestras: the Orchestre de Paris (2011-2014), where he worked closely with Music Director Paavo Järvi, and the Boston Symphony Orchestra (2012-2014).

-Read MoreSince then, Poga’s career has only continued its brilliant upward trajectory.
-He obtained his first Music Directorship (of the Latvian National Symphony Orchestra) in 2013 – a position he still holds to this day.
-Throughout his tenure the LNSO, Poga has been praised for his unique ability to reveal the piercing truth of music – a skill he displays with outstanding technical prowess and artistic finesse in concerts that completely absorb audiences, drawing them deep into a fiery and expansive sound world rarely heard in the 21st century.
+Throughout his tenures at the head of these orchestras, Poga has been praised for his unique ability to reveal the piercing truth of music – a skill he displays with outstanding technical prowess and artistic finesse in concerts that completely absorb audiences, drawing them deep into a fiery and expansive sound world rarely heard in the 21st century.

-As a guest conductor, Poga works regularly with the leading orchestras of Europe – including Danish National Symphony, Orchestra Sinfonica Nazionale della RAI Turin, Orchestre National de France, Oslo Philharmonic, Royal Philharmonic Orchestra, and the St. Petersburg Philharmonic Orchestra – and also leads extensive touring projects, such as with the Orchestre Philharmonique de Radio-France and Evgeny Kissin.
+As a guest conductor, Poga works regularly with the leading orchestras of Europe – including the Danish National Symphony, Orchestra Sinfonica Nazionale della RAI Turin, Orchestre National de France, Oslo Philharmonic, and the Royal Philharmonic Orchestra – and also leads extensive touring projects, such as with the Orchestre Philharmonique de Radio-France & Evgeny Kissin.
 In the Far East, his star is also rising swiftly, with recent and forthcoming highlights including visits to such orchestras as the Hong Kong Philharmonic, NHK Symphony Orchestra Tokyo, Shanghai Symphony, and the Sydney Symphony Orchestra.

 Additionally, Poga enjoys a particularly strong profile in the Germany, Austria, and Switzerland.
 Amongst the many orchestras with whom he enjoys an ongoing relationship in these territories are the Deutsches Symphonie-Orchester Berlin, Dresdner Philharmonie, Gewandhaus-Orchester Leipzig, Munich Philharmonic Orchestra, NDR Elbphilharmonie Orchester Hamburg, SWR Sinfonieorchester Stuttgart, Tonhalle-Orchester Zürich, WDR Sinfonieorchester Köln, and the Wiener Symphoniker.